 Cupping increases blood circulation to the area where the cups are placed.
 This can relieve muscle tension, which can improve overall blood flow and promote cell repair.
 It can also help form new connective tissues and create new blood vessels in the tissue.
 People use cupping to complement their care for a host of ailments and conditions.

 What should I expect during a cupping treatment?

-During a cupping treatment, a cup is placed on the skin and then heated or suctioned onto the skin.
-The cup is often heated with fire using alcohol, herbs, or paper that are placed directly into the cup.
+During a cupping treatment, a cup is placed on the skin and then suctioned onto the skin.
+The cup can be heated with fire using alcohol, herbs, or paper that are placed directly into the cup.
 The fire source is removed and the heated cup is placed with the open side directly on your skin.
-Some modern cupping practitioners have shifted to using rubber pumps to create suction versus more traditional heat methods.
+Some modern cupping practitioners (as we do here at IPT) have shifted to using rubber pumps to create suction versus more traditional heat methods.

 When the cup is placed on your skin, the air inside the cup cools and creates a vacuum that draws the skin and muscle upward into the cup.
 Your skin may turn red as the blood vessels respond to the change in pressure.

 With dry cupping, the cup is set in place for a set time, usually between 5 and 10 minutes.